paulcamillek/Multi-parametric-recursive-continuation-method-applied-to-NERS-TMDI/README.md

 There is also an option to compute the bifurcation diagram in F-xn space.
 L1 is for a level 1 continuation and has its related files.
 L2 is a level 2 continuation and has its related files.
 More levels can be computed following the format of L1 and L2 and referring to
 [https://doi.org/10.1016/j.ymssp.2019.03.011].
-Please beware that some function will need to be significantly modified for ones application For further questions about this code, please email the author @ paulc97@vt.edu
+Please beware that some function will need to be significantly modified for ones application.
+For further questions about this code, please email the author @ paulc97@vt.edu